MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

 1. If you have an Azure resource or subscription connection and want to enable an Azure private link, select **Enable Private link**.
 For more information, see  [What is Azure Private Link?](/azure/private-link/private-link-overview).

-1. Enter the name of the **Container** that contains the model.json or manifest.json file to import data from, and select **Next**.
+1. Choose the name of the **Container** that contains the model.json or manifest.json file to import data from, and select **Next**.
    > [!NOTE]
    > Any model.json or manifest.json file associated with another data source in the environment won't show in the list.
 However, the same model.json or manifest.json file can be used for data sources in multiple environments.

-1. Navigate to the folder containing the model.json or manifest.cdm.json file.
+1. To create a new schema, go to [Create a new schema file](#create-a-new-schema-file).

-1. If you want to edit the entities in a JSON editing interface, select to the left of the json file name and then select **Edit schema**.
-Make changes and select **Save**.
+1. To use an existing schema, navigate to the folder containing the model.json or manifest.cdm.json file.
+You can search within a directory to find the file.

 1. Select the json file and select **Next**.
 A list of available entities displays.